 For 2019 the name has changed a small bit too; The Freeride Split.
 Although the name change was minor the changes to the board were not.

-Furberg Splitboard Review
+Furberg Splitboard First Look

 However, after only a couple days of testing this splitboard I noticed big scratches on the top sheet from where the Spark R&D Bindings had slid on and off.

-Looks Aside, How’s the Splitboard Ride?
+How’s the Splitboard Ride?

 When it comes to riding on hard packed snow or wind buffed powder the Freeride Split excels due in part to a shorter turning radius than in years past.
 This was especially noticeable when temperatures warmed and the snow firmed up as the Freeride split was easy to ride atop the snow’s surface.